 - Establishing a drawing practice when you’re a child can lay the foundation for a lifelong drawing habit.
 Here are some health benefits of drawing.

 Since I’m tired of coming up with benefits of drawing for kids, and since you probably are already a fan of drawing, or you wouldn’t have clicked through to read this post, I will now delight you with 100 tantalizing drawing ideas for children to try.

 P.S.
 I’m not focusing solely on traditional drawing here- we’ve got a little bit of everything, from drawing from observation to doodling on photos.

-I have the projects loosely based by age group, but feel free to try the drawings with any age kid – you can modify according to their interest and ability.
+I have the projects loosely based on age group, but feel free to try the drawings with any age kid – you can modify them according to their interest and ability.
 Click on an image to see more or scroll below each gallery to read a short synopsis and you can click through from there.

 Easy Drawing Ideas For Very Young Kids (0-5ish)